ServiceComposer/ServiceComposer.AspNetCore/docs/model-binding.md

 ```
 <sup><a href='/src/Snippets.NetCore3x/ModelBinding/ModelBindingUsageHandler.cs#L8-L13' title='Snippet source file'>snippet source</a> | <a href='#snippet-net-core-3x-model-binding-model' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+> The class name is irrelevant

+Once we have a model for the body, a model that represent the incoming request is needed.
+In in a scenario in which there is the need to bind the body and the id from the route, the following request model can be used:

 <!-- snippet: net-core-3x-model-binding-request -->
 <a id='snippet-net-core-3x-model-binding-request'></a>